 The Big BDD Picture: The main goals of BDD are collaboration and automation.

 What is a Behavior?

 A behavior is how a product or feature operates.
 It is defined as a scenario of inputs, actions, and outcomes.
 A product or feature exhibits countless behaviors.
 Identifying behaviors individually brings clarity and simplicity.
 It also helps explain how behaviors are related.
 Below are examples of behaviors:

 - Logging into a web page

 Separating individual behaviors makes it easy to define a system without unnecessary repetition.
 For example, there may be multiple ways to navigate to the same page.

 What is BDD?

 Behavior-Driven Development (BDD) is a test-centric software development process that grew out of Test-Driven Development (TDD).
 It has been around since roughly the mid-2000s.
 BDD focuses on clearly identifying the desired behavior of a feature from the very start.
-It captures a product’s behavior as a set of “given-when-then” scenarios written in a domain-specific language called Gherkin, which serve as both the product’s requirements/acceptance criteria (before development) and its test cases (after development).
+Behaviors are identified using specification by example: behavior specs are written to illustrate the desired behavior with realistic examples, rather than being written with abstract, generic jargon.
+They serve as both the product’s requirements/acceptance criteria (before development) and its test cases (after development).
+Gherkin is one of the most popular languages for writing formal behavior specifications – it captures behaviors as “Given-When-Then” scenarios.
 With the help of automation tools, scenarios can easily be turned into automated test cases.
 Anybody from engineers to product owners can write BDD scenarios, since they are just English phrases.
 BDD keeps developers focused on delivering precisely what the product owner wants.
 It also expedites testing.
 As such, BDD pairs nicely with Agile Software Development.

 - When someone says “BDD”, immediately think of “Given-When-Then”.